 About the Author:

-Be sure to follow this link - [BOOK BLITZ TOUR STOPS] to check out the rest of the stops on 'THE PRISONER'S THRONE' tour brought to you by TBR & BEYOND TOURS, LITTLE BROWN BOOKS FOR YOUNG READERS, and HOLLY BLACK!
+Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'LOVE POINTS TO YOU' book tour brought to you by TBR & BEYOND TOURS, RANDOM HOUSE CHILDREN'S / DELACORTE ROMANCE, and ALICE LIN!

 Add to Goodreads